For three decades, the biggest IPOs were rare, generational events.

 Largest IPOs of All Time: Key Findings

 - A bad opening day predicts almost nothing.
-SoftBank fell 14.5% on debut and Facebook spent over a year below its offer price.
+SoftBank fell 14.5% on its debut, and Facebook spent over a year below its offer price.
 Day-one price action is noise, not signal.

 - The business model outlasts the market it launches into.
 Visa raised $17.9 billion six months before Lehman collapsed and thrived anyway.
 Durability beats timing.

 These Records Stood for Decades.
-2026 Is About to Erase Them.
+2026 Is Erasing Them

-For more than 30 years, the largest IPOs in history were generational events.
+For more than 30 years, the largest IPOs in history have been generational events.

 That era is ending.
 SpaceX's June 2026 listing raised $85.7 billion at an IPO price valuation near $1.77 trillion, more than 3x Aramco's long-standing record, and the largest IPO in history.